 Arizona is an amazing family travel destination because the state offers many fantastic family experiences, plus the weather is ideal in the spring.
 My family of five has visited Arizona several times in the month of March and the weather has been perfect.
 The sun was always shining with warm temperatures in the eighties and lower nineties, without the blaring extreme hot temperatures that happen there in the summer.
 In March, the flowers were blooming and the gardens and fruit trees were producing.
 The combined aromas of the orange, lemon, tangelo, and grapefruit trees made the scent of the air so lovely.

-This post contains affiliate links to products or services I love:) If you were to purchase through the link, I would receive a small commission at no added cost to you.
+This post contains affiliate links.
+If you were to purchase through the link, I would receive a small commission at no added cost to you.
 This helps me run my site.
 Please see my disclaimer for details.
+Thank you:)

 Phoenix and the Phoenix Zoo

 We spent several days in the Phoenix area and the weather was ideal.
 Sitting outside in the evening was so pleasant with temperatures never lower than in the seventies.
 During the day, the temperature often did reach the nineties but it was a dry heat so it wasn’t uncomfortable for us.

 While in Phoenix, we visited the Phoenix Zoo.
 Our family enjoyed the layout of the zoo especially the giant open area where animals of different species were housed.
 We were members of our local zoo at the time, so we were able to get into the Phoenix Zoo for 50% off the admission price by showing our membership card due to reciprocity across zoos.
 Often these programs also offer a discount for any guests visiting the zoo with you as well.